New property in Bristol to be named after one of city’s first Black hospital ward sisters- 20th July 2021

 - Drone footage released today shows progress of work on site – following pause during Covid-19 pandemic

-Unite Students, the UK’s largest provider of student accommodation, today announces its new property in Bristol will be named after Princess Campbell, the city’s first Black ward sister who helped lead the city’s fight against racial discrimination.
+Unite Students, the UK’s largest provider of student accommodation, today announces its new property in Bristol will be named after Princess Campbell, one of the city’s first Black ward sisters who helped lead the city’s fight against racial discrimination.

 Drone footage also released today shows the current progress of building work on the site in the heart of Bristol city centre, which is within walking distance of the University of Bristol campus and close to the city’s main hospital, bus station, and central shopping area.

 Campbell House, which will have 431 beds when complete, is due to open in summer 2022, ahead of the start of 2022/23 academic year.
 In total, Unite Students – which is headquartered in Bristol – is investing £45million in the development.
 Campbell House will be Unite’s 15th property in the city.